goldenson/maximeorefice/books.markdown

 permalink: /books/
 ---

-This year, I took a big decision in my life and I committed to read 1 book each month.
-I started `September 1st 2019` and here is my progress so far:
+Starting of `September 1st 2019` I committed to read 1 book each month.
+Here is my progress so far:

 ## Ongoing